lfhoepers/Amazon_Vine_Analysis/README.md

 # Challenge 16 Amazon Vine Analysis

 ## Overview of the Project
 The project consists in pick one of the amazon review datasets and use PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
-Next, we’ll use PySpark, Pandas, or SQL to determine if there is any bias toward favorable reviews from Vine members in your dataset.
+Next, we’ll use PySpark, Pandas, or SQL to determine if there is any bias toward favorable reviews from Vine members on the dataset.

 ## Deliverable 1